DS4Ag/AgTC/README.md

-## Update the config.yml file
+## Update the Configuration File

-You need to update the **config.yml** with your experiment and variable information from where you will collect data.
-One template should be created for each variable and for each time you collect the same variable.
+You need to update the **config.yml** file using information about the experiment.

 **General rules**
 1. It is **NOT** recommendable to change _BLOCK COLLECTION_ name items.
 If you change them, you should update the new name in the following line code on the _main.ipynb_ Jupyter file:
 ``` sh
 functions.create_new_template('config.yml', 'TEMPLATE_INPUT', 'COLUMNS_TEMPLATE', 'NEW_COLUMNS', 'SAMPLES_PER_PLOT', 'SAMPLE_IDENTIFIER', 'TEMPLATE_OUTPUT')
 ```
 2. **You can** modify the name of any _Key_ item.
-Additionally, for some _BLOCK COLLECTION_ items, you should delete or add more depending on your experiment and variable information.
+Additionally, for some _BLOCK COLLECTION_ items, you should delete or add more depending on the experiment information.

-3. **You should** update _Value_ items with your experiment and variable information, but you cannot add more than one item per _Key_.
+3. **You should** update _Value_ items with the experiment information, but you cannot add more than one item per _Key_.

-4. **You should add, delete or modify** _Sequences_ items as needed.
+4. **You should delete, add or modify** _Sequences_ items as needed.

 5. Be sure to keep the correct indentation.
+Use the spacebar instead tab key.

 #### TEMPLATE_INPUT
-Defines the locations and name of the file that contains the basic information about the experiment.
+Used to define the path and name of the Initial Template file.

 - You can modify the name of the _Key_ items.

-- **You should** update the _Value_ items (e.g. trialInformation_PPAC_soybean_M2_y22.csv) from the _Input_template_file_name Key_ with your file base template name.
+- **You should** update the _Value_ items (e.g. trialInformation_PPAC_soybean_M2_y22.csv from the _Input_template_file_name Key_) with your file Initial Template name.

 ```sh
 TEMPLATE_INPUT: